vididuc/Display-netatmo-weather-station-on-M5Paper/README.md

 My approach was to create a python script to fetch data from the netatmo server.

-Then parse the data for the last measured data and the place the values I need as a json file on the webserver running on my synology.
+Then parse the data for the last measurement and place the values I need as a json file on the webserver running on my synology.

 After that the M5Paper will fetch the values to be displayed from the web server running on my synology.